 In addition to Ding, Huffaker and Schmelz, coauthors of the paper include Katherine Murphy, graduate students Elly Poretsky and Andrew Sher, along with Evan Saldivar, Mengxi Wu, Zhouxin Shen and Steve Briggs (UC San Diego); Gabriel Castro-Falcon and Chambers Hughes (Scripps Institution of Oceanography, UC San Diego); Sibongile Mafu and Philipp Zerbe (UC Davis); Bing Yang and Si Nian Char (Iowa State University, Ames); Shawn Christensen (Agricultural Research Service, Gainesville, Florida); Qiang Wang (Sichuan Agricultural University); Lexiang Ji and Robert Schmitz (University of Georgia); Karl Kremling and Edward Buckler (Cornell University); and Jorg Bohlmann (University of British Columbia).

 The research was funded by the National Science Foundation (NSF) Plant-Biotic Interactions Program (grant 1758976), a Department of Energy Joint Genome Institute Community Science Program (grant CSP2568) and by a fellowship provided by the NSF Graduate Research Fellowship Program.
-As a graduate student of Huffaker’s lab, Poretsky recieved partial funding and training under the UC San Diego-NIH training grant.
+As a graduate student of Huffaker’s lab, Poretsky received partial funding and training under the UC San Diego-NIH training grant.